 If a passenger has a flight cancelled and is refunded from the airline, but still has accommodation that they can't cancel or use, these claims can be considered under travel delay leading to trip abandonment.

 Of course, if your airline has offered to pay for accommodation the travel insurer will not do so too.
 If it has not, you may be able to make a claim - again it depends on your insurer.

-Exclusions in the small print
+Are there any exclusions in the small print of travel insurance?

 Generally, travel insurance covers a wide range of risks, including medical treatment costs, loss of possessions, delay and curtailment.
 However, beware of the fine print as insurers will expect you to take reasonable care - so for example, if you leave possessions unattended, then they may not be covered if they are lost or stolen.

-Finally, if you have exhausted your insurance company's complaints process and still think you have been treated unfairly you could take your case to the Financial Ombudsman Service (FOS).
+Finally, if you have exhausted your insurance company's complaints process and still think you have been treated unfairly, you could take your case to the Financial Ombudsman Service (FOS).